Menu Close

 We have identified that complex socio-economic factors have a direct impact on physical and mental health.
 This includes: loneliness and isolation; poor environment and poor social connections, resulting in severe negative health outcomes.
 By addressing the socio-economic factors and tackling these health inequalities by taking an approach that meets the needs of the individual, we can achieve much more positive outcomes.

-The Community Link Worker project aims to support individuals to take greater control of their own health.
+The Community Link Worker service aims to support individuals to take greater control of their own health.
 Since it began at the end of April 2022, we have received over 700 referrals and prescribed over 1700 times to many different services.

 Someone who we have been able to support and socially prescribe said: “I have just been feeling really motivated after speaking to you.
 Things are moving in a positive direction now and I think that’s a lot to do with your help.
 You have inspired me to make some changes.”